lisongxu/CSCE156-Lab-LinkedList/readme.md

   public int lastIndexOf(E e)
  ```

 4. The `removeAll` method removes all the elements in `list2` from the current list.
-If an element `e` in `list2` appears multiple times in the current list, only the first occurrence of `e` will be removed.
+If an element `e` in `list2` appears multiple times in the current list, all occurrences of `e` will be removed.

 ```java
   public void removeAll(MyLinkedList<E> list2)